phorton1/base-apps-gitMUI/docs/config.md

 - path - the path will be the absoluate path of the submodule, which will be within the parent repo's path.
-- id (overloaded) - the id of the submodule repo will be that of the main submodule, i.e. where it lives on gitHub.
+- id (overloaded) - the id of the submodule repo will be that of repo on gitHub.
 - parent_repo (added) - will be set as a pointer to the actual parent repo object in the gitUI program
 - rel_path (added) - will be stored on the object.